The Big Three and the $395 Billion Cloud Throne

 AWS alone captures more revenue than the next six cloud providers combined.
 Azure's enterprise penetration — embedded in organisations already paying for Office 365, Teams, and Dynamics 365 — gives Microsoft an almost unassailable cross-selling advantage.
 Google Cloud, while still third at 12%, has been the fastest-growing of the three in percentage terms.
 Together, these three companies have invested more than $260 billion in capital expenditures in 2025, constructing data centers at a pace that is straining global power grids, semiconductor supply chains, and real estate markets from Virginia to Singapore.

 The global cloud infrastructure services market has grown at a CAGR of approximately 28% since 2015.
 After a brief deceleration in 2022–2023, growth re-accelerated sharply in 2024–2025 driven by AI infrastructure demand.
-The market is projected to maintain a 12–14% CAGR through 2030.
+The market is projected to maintain a 12–14% CAGR through 2030, with generative AI infrastructure expected to account for $120–150 billion of cloud spending by 2030.

-Cloud Provider Comparison: Revenue, Share & Growth Rates
+Cloud Provider Comparison — Revenue, Market Share & Growth Rates (2025)

 | # | Provider | 2025 Revenue | Market Share | YoY Growth | Key Strength | Status |